-Figure 46 presents a photo of Williamtown Tower during the 1970's.
+Figure 46 on the following page presents a photo of Williamtown Tower during the 1970's.
 The SURAD PPI is visible and the likely procedural control position is marked.

 Figure 46: Williamtown control tower.
 As procedural control was in force, there was no permanent manning of the PPI nor was there a requirement to even have the radar on.
 The ATCO had to step between the procedural work area and the PPI (Photo: H. Howard c.1970's).